SamPatt/sampatt/README.md

   - [pawzbe.com](https://github.com/SamPatt/pawzbe): A pet social media platform.
 Alongside two other great developers from my General Assembly software engineering bootcamp we built this MEN-stack app in only two weeks.
   - [Close Encounters of the Cute Kind](https://github.com/SamPatt/close-encounters-of-the-cute-kind): A game built in a week that blends classic maze navigation with a space theme, leveraging AI assets.

-### 🌱 **Currently Learning**
+### 🌱 **Skills & Currently Learning**
-I honed my skills in JavaScript, and I'm now diving into Python.
-I'm well-versed with Git, GitHub, and Linux.
-I've also become friends with the OpenAI API recently, having used it in multiple projects.
+I honed my skills in JavaScript and Python, learning React and Django.
+I'm familiar with MongoDB and SQL (Postgres).
+I'm well-versed with Git, GitHub, Bitcoin, and Linux.
+I've also become friends with the OpenAI API recently, having used it in multiple projects, and now local AI models as well (using LMStudio mostly).
+I'm currently learning React Native.

 ### 👯 **Collaboration Interests**
 Amateur radio, AI, and decentralization projects.
 I have prior experience working on decentralization with [OpenBazaar](https://github.com/OpenBazaar).